viperML/neohome/src/content/blog/nix-rustup/index.md

 ## rust-analyzer

-For rust-analyzer to work properly, you will need to setup the environment variable `RUST_SRC_PATH`, which must point to a subdirectory of our toolchain.
+For rust-analyzer to work properly, you will need to set up the environment variable `RUST_SRC_PATH`, which must point to a subdirectory of our toolchain.
 To do so, just modify your `mkShell` definition (flakes or not) such as:

 ```nix
 {{% include "shell2.nix" %}}